VocalEssence

 communities where its employees live and work.
 Sixty years old this year, the General Mills Foundation and corporation

-have given more than a billion dollars in support
+have given more than a billion dollars in support of causes

 tied to education, the arts, hunger and nutrition wellness and natural